juddrgledhill/godot-dashed-line/README.md

 dash_length allows you to say that you want a 100px line with a dash that is 4 pixels long. cap_end allows you to say that you always want draw any remaining end dash to "cap" the line.

+All of the magic is in the line_harness.gd file.